adnanmasd/demo_codes/README.md

-# demo_codes
+# My Work
-Chunk of codes that I have worked on
+This repository contains small peices of codes which I have worked on during my career projects.
+Feel free to roam around.